🛠

 Elementary

-The space is also used at lunchtimes (one grade per day) for students who wish to spend their recess time creating, coding, or collaborating.
-We have also held ‘Makerspace Magic’, ‘Scratch Club’ and ‘Digital Storytelling’ CCAs in the space.
+The space is used at lunchtimes (one grade per day) for students who wish to spend their recess time tinkering, creating, or collaborating.
+We have also held ‘Makerspace Magic’, ‘Girls Who Code’ and ‘Digital Storytelling’ CCAs in the space.

 Secondary School